Three Things to Know Before You Separate

 You Should Work with Lawyers and/or Mediators to Draft a Separation Agreement

-A Separation Agreement is not mandatory, but it is a good idea.
-A Separation Agreement outlines the terms of the divorce, which includes things like spousal/child support, division of property, and custody/access of the children.
+A Separation Agreement outlines the terms of a divorce, including spousal/child support, division of property and custody.

 A Separation Agreement can be worked out between spouses but getting a lawyer is also helpful.
 A lawyer can advise you of your rights and whether the Separation Agreement is fair.
 Although it is possible to vary a Separation Agreement if you later find it unfair, it can become very costly.
 It is best to spend some money on advice upfront and save money and time down the road.